Coordination of Benefits Overview

 All Medicare Secondary Payer (MSP) claims investigations are initiated from and researched by the BCRC, and is not a function of the local Medicare claims paying office.
 This single-source development approach greatly reduces the number of duplicate MSP investigations.
 This also offers a centralized, one-stop customer service approach for all MSP-related inquiries, including those seeking general MSP information.
 The BCRC provides customer service to all callers from any source, including, but not limited to, beneficiaries, attorneys/other beneficiary representatives, employers, insurers, providers, and suppliers.

 Medicare generally uses the term Medicare Secondary Payer or "MSP" when the Medicare program is not responsible for paying a claim first.
 The BCRC uses a variety of methods and programs to identify situations in which Medicare beneficiaries have other health insurance that is primary to Medicare.
 For example, information submitted on a medical claim or from other sources may result in an MSP claims investigation that involves the collection of data on other health insurance.
 In such situations, the other health plan may have the legal obligation to meet the beneficiary's health care expenses first before Medicare.
-For more information about Medicare Secondary Payer and the providers’ role in collecting data to ensure they are billing the correct primary payer, please see the Medicare Secondary Payer Fact Sheet available in the Downloads section below.
+For more information about Medicare Secondary Payer and the providers’ role in collecting data to ensure they are billing the correct primary payer, please see the Medicare Secondary Payer Fact Sheet (PDF).

 Provider Requests and Questions Regarding Claims Payment